jondgoodwin/acornvm/README.md

 - Compilation of Acorn programs into byte-code.
 - Execution of compiled byte-code (or C) methods or functions
-- A object-oriented library of core data types
+- A object-oriented library for core types
 - Automated memory management and garbage collection

-It is designed to be embedded for use within another program, such as the Web3D browser or server.
+It is designed to be embedded for use within another program, such as a Web3D browser or server.

 ## Documentation

-The Acorn world-building language has a comprehensive [guide and reference document][acorn].
+The Acorn language has a comprehensive [reference document][acorn].
-This includes a guide to the C-API available for implementing high-performance types.

 [Doxygen][] can be used to generate [API documentation][doc] from the source code.
 The acorn_vm.conf Doxygen configuration file may be used to accomplish this.